Home

 I was very anxious to get it and to find the male which in this genus is always of extreme beauty.
 During the two succeeding months I only saw it once again, and shortly afterwards I saw the male flying high in the air at the mining village.
 I had begun to despair of ever getting a specimen as it seemed so rare and wild; until one day about the beginning of January, I found a beautiful shrub with large white leafy bracts and yellow flowers, a species of Mussaenda, and saw one of these noble insects hovering over it, but it was too quick for me, and flew away."

 The next day I went again to the same shrub and succeeded in catching a female, and the day after a fine male.
-I found it to be as I had expected, a perfectly new and most magnificent species, and one of the most gorgeously coloured butterflies in the world.
+I found it to be as I had expected, a perfectly new and most magnificent species and one of the most gorgeously coloured butterflies in the world.
 Fine specimens of the male are more than seven inches across the wings, which are velvety black and fiery orange, the latter colour replacing the green of the allied species.

-The beauty and brilliancy of this insect are indescribable, and none but a naturalist can understand the intense excitement I experienced when I at length captured it.
+The beauty and brilliancy of this insect are indescribable and none but a naturalist can understand the intense excitement I experienced when I at length captured it.
 On taking it out of my net and opening the glorious wings, my heart began to beat violently, the blood rushed to my head, and I felt much more like fainting than I have done when in apprehension of immediate death.
 I had a headache the rest of the day, so great was the excitement produced by what will appear to most people a very inadequate cause."

 The butterfly discovered and described by Wallace Ornithoptera croesus is illustrated below:

-"Why did you create this website ?"
+"Why did you create this website?"

 Details of ways you can help can be found in the Rainforest section.
 For more information about my personal aims and philosophy, please see the Code of Practice page, which covers subjects including collecting, introductions and ecotourism.